uppteam

 Integrated BIM-Powered Coordination

-Prototype and Test
+Prototype & Test

 Prototype models or scaled versions enable stakeholders to experience acoustics, lighting, sightlines, and layout before deciding on the final design.

-Feedback and Post-Occupancy Evaluation
+Feedback & Post-Occupancy Evaluation

-How UPPTEAM Can Support Your Neuroarchitecture Goals
+How Uppteam Can Support Your Neuroarchitecture Goals

-So, one thing is sure: neuroarchitecture invites AEC firms to work with the most critical occupant of all, the human brain.
+Neuroarchitecture invites AEC firms to work with the most critical occupant of all, the human brain.
 It can transform buildings and spaces from structures into well-being enablers.